ibm-cloud-docs/sap/sap-terraform-s4hana-ha.md

 ## SAP Kits
 {: #automate-s4hana-ha-sap-kits}

-For each {{site.data.keyword.cloud_notm}} region, IBM allocates temporary storage on a dedicated Jump host.
-It is your responsibility to download the necessary SAP and DB kits to your Deployment Server.
-All file archives are decompressed by Ansible during the automation deployment process.
+It is your responsibility to download the necessary SAP and DB kits to your Deployment Server (bastion server).All file archives are decompressed by Ansible during the automation deployment process.
 For more information, see the readme file.

 ## Terraform deployment overview
 {: #automate-s4hana-ha-terraform-deployment}
 {: terraform}

-Terraform is used on the bastion server CLI to download and run the scripts that are on the [GitHub repository](https://github.com/IBM-Cloud/sap-s4hana-sz-ha).

-To run the Terraform script, you modify:
+The automation scripts from the [GitHub repository](https://github.com/IBM-Cloud/sap-s4hana-ha) can be executed by running the Terraform scripts in CLI, from the bastion server (deployment server).

-* The `input.auto.tfvars` file to specify the information for your solution:
+Edit the input parameter file `input.auto.tfvars`, and modify the variables to match your solution:
-    * Enter the existing VPC information:
-        - VPC name
+*    VPC - An existing VPC name
-        - Security group
-        - Subnet
-        - Hostname
-        - Profile
-        - Image
-        - A valid ssh key ID for the respective region
+*    REGION - Region for the VSIs
-    * You can change the default SAP system configuration settings to match your solution.
-    * You also specify the location where you downloaded the SAP kits.

-The {{site.data.keyword.terraform-provider_full_notm}} on {{site.data.keyword.cloud_notm}} uses these configuration files to install SAP S/4HANA High Availability on a single zone on the specified VPC in your {{site.data.keyword.cloud_notm}} account.
+*    DOMAIN_NAME - Private domain that is not reachable to and from the outside world
+*    ZONE_1 - Availability zone for DB_HOSTNAME_1 and APP_HOSTNAME_1 VSIs
+*    ZONE_2 - Availability zone for DB_HOSTNAME_2 and APP_HOSTNAME_2VSIs
+*    SECURITY_GROUP - Existing Security Group, previously created by the user in the same VPC.
+*    SUBNET_1 - The name of an existing subnet, in the same VPC, ZONE_1, where DB_HOSTNAME_1 and APP_HOSTNAME_1 VSIs will be created.
+*    SUBNET_2 - The name of an existing subnet, in the same VPC, ZONE_2, where DB_HOSTNAME_2 and APP_HOSTNAME_2 VSIs will be created.
+*    RESOURCE_GROUP - Existing resource group, previously created by the user.
+*    SSH_KEYS - List of SSH Key UUIDs that are allowed to SSH as `root` to the VSIs.
+*    ID_RSA_FILE_PATH - `id_rsa` private key file path in OpenSSH format with 0600 permissions
+*    APP_HOSTNAME_1/ APP_HOSTNAME_2/DB_HOSTNAME_1/ DB_HOSTNAME_2 - Enter a hostname up to 12 characters.
+For more information, see the readme file.
+*    DB_PROFILE/APP_PROFILE - The instance profile used for the HANA/APP VSI
+*    DB_IMAGE/APP_IMAGE - OS image for DB/APP VSI

 ## {{site.data.keyword.bpshort}} deployment overview
 {: #automate-s4hana-ha-schematics-deployment}